 The study was conducted on 181,000 people for between three and 21 years.
 Longitudinal studies can be good at establishing relationships, as the same people are observed over a long time period.

-It is difficult to define loneliness but, according to scientists, it is a subjective negative feeling associated with someone’s perception that their relationships with others are deficient.
+It is difficult to define loneliness, but, according to scientists, it is a subjective negative feeling associated with someone’s perception that their relationships with others are deficient.

-The 23 studies that the researchers analyzed were a mix of research that measured loneliness (three studies), social isolation (18 studies) and a mix of the two (two studies).
+The 23 studies that the researchers analyzed were a mix of research that measured loneliness (three studies), social isolation (18 studies), and a mix of the two (two studies).

-Although social isolation and loneliness both are different.
-Loneliness is usually defined as feeling unhappy about a situation – a lack of social relationships, or shortcomings in social relationships, while social isolation is the situation itself – having few social contacts.
+Although social isolation and loneliness are both different.
+Loneliness is usually defined as feeling unhappy about a situation – a lack of social relationships or shortcomings in social relationships, while social isolation is the situation itself – having few social contacts.

 During the study, scientists recognized that lonely and isolated people are more likely to smoke and be physically inactive.
-They found that such people more likely to have increased risk of heart problems.
+They found that such people are more likely to have an increased risk of heart problems.

 Christopher Allen, a Senior Cardiac Nurse at the British Heart Foundation, said: “Social isolation is a serious issue that affects many thousands of people across the UK.
-We know that loneliness, and having few social contacts, can lead to poor lifestyle habits such as smoking, which can increase your risk of heart disease and stroke.”
+We know that loneliness and having few social contacts can lead to poor lifestyle habits such as smoking, which can increase your risk of heart disease and stroke.”